chatgptnotes/headz/README.md

 A modern web application for virtual hair try-on using AI technology, built with React.js frontend and Django REST backend.

+**Note**: Upload image functionality in gallery has been removed as per user request.

 ## Features

 - 📸 Virtual hair try-on using photo upload or camera capture